 With Intelligent Cancer Care, we’re forging a new, smarter path to personalised cancer treatment—enabling cross-functional collaboration between care teams and helping deliver a level of personally-tailored care that follows each patient along their entire cancer journey.

 Access to Advanced Care

 We envision a world where every cancer patient has direct access to the highest quality treatment plans, clinical expertise, and advanced, proven technologies available—no matter where they live.

-Intelligent Cancer Care is helping us tap into the skills and resources we need to empower you to enhance outcomes and reach more patients in every corner of the globe.
+Intelligent Cancer Care is helping us tap into the skills and resources we need to empower you to enhance outcomes and touch more patients in every corner of the globe.

-Fighting cancer is one thing.
+Fighting cancer’s one thing.
 Fighting it with more intelligence is the smart thing.

 Intelligent Cancer Care enables us to pull data from varied sources and locations into an engine of intelligence.
 An engine that allows you to make faster, accurate, and more confident data-driven decisions—time and time again.

 With newly diagnosed cases almost doubling by 2030, cancer may be on the rise but our commitment to stopping it is rising even higher.
 Due to earlier diagnosis and enhanced treatments, global cancer survivorship is also increasing.
 This means that by 2035 an additional 150,000 skilled clinicians will be required to deliver the care needed around the world.*

 A new, advanced, more intelligent level of care matters now more than ever.
 Cancer care that’s streamlined, comprehensive, fully-integrated, and makes care more accessible—bringing people, technology, and data together to connect patient and provider at all points of care.

 With new technologies and advancements, such as artificial intelligence and interventional solutions, Intelligent Cancer Care is what today’s fight needs to increase our patient impact so we can realise our vision of a world without fear of cancer.